 Since the models themselves are different, how they interpret the data individually will be different, and as most machine learning algorithms have elements of randomness, even when they (the models) are trained on the same data, they’ll end up learning slightly different perspectives (parameters).

-You could also say that each model needs to practice on their own before they can be combined.
-Using our detective illustration from earlier, it's the equivalent of having each detective investigating the case from their own angle.
+You could also say that each model needs to practice on their own before it can be combined.
+Using our detective illustration from earlier, it's like having each detective investigate the case from their own angle.

-After training each model, we test them to see just how they are performing.
-If you are satisfied with how they work, you can then move to the next step, combining their results.
+After training each model, we test them to see how they perform.
+If you are satisfied with how they work, you can proceed to the next step: combining their results.
 There are a few ways the combination can be done (as we mentioned above).
 In our code, we used the voting method.

 # Implement simple voting ensemble